KeitoKubo/HelloMrGithub/README.md

-- 👋 Hi, I’m @KeitoKubo
+- 👋 Hi, I’m @Saginomiya
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in DS / CS / Web Development
-- 🌱 I’m currently learning many basic algorithms like dp
+- 🌱 I like to sleep.

 <!---
 KeitoKubo/KeitoKubo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.